apollo

 Bupropion contains Bupropion, primarily used in treating depression.
 In addition to this, it is also used by people who are addicted to smoking.
 It works by increasing serotonin levels.
 Serotonin is a chemical messenger in the brain responsible for improving mood and physical symptoms of depression.
 Hence, it helps to improve mood.

-Yes, however, there may be an increased risk of experiencing suicidal tendencies in children, adolescents and young adults.
-This medicine is not recommended for children less than 18 years of age.
+Yes, it is safe to use Bupropion if prescribed by your doctor.
+However, there may be an increased risk of experiencing suicidal tendencies in children, adolescents and young adults.

-In elderly patients, the risk of side effects is more if you are taking Bupropion.
-For the patients who are elderly, dose adjustment might be required, or your doctor might prescribe any other medication safe for the elderly.
+In elderly patients, the risk of side effects is higher when taking Bupropion.
+For elderly patients, dose adjustment may be required, or your doctor may prescribe an alternative medication safe for the elderly.

 No, Bupropion does not help with anxiety and sleeplessness.
 It is used to treat depression.